Customer Churn: 12 Ways to Stop Churn Immediately

 Engagement can be achieved through providing ample and clear content about the key functional benefits of your product and offering regular news updates, such as announcements of deals, special offers or sales you have coming up.

-As the IBM research below shows, even though the face-to-face communication remains the strongest customer engagement method, there is a rise of website and social media channels that companies use to engage with their customers.
+Even though the face-to-face communication remains the strongest customer engagement method, research from IBM found that there is a rise of website and social media channels that companies use to engage with their customers.

 It is also a good idea to ask for continuous feedback.
 For example, ask your new customers what their first impression of using your product was.
 This will help you to better understand the initial impact that your products are making.